 Unfortunately, because SSUs were being rolled out separately from CUs, with some CUs requiring specific SSUs to already be downloaded and installed first, this sometimes caused the CU to fail the install creating confusion within the update system.

 According to Aria Carley (a microsoft program manager) in a company blog post, individuals running Windows 10 2004 who have installed September 2020’s SSU will see “a single cumulative monthly update” in the future.
 The bundled package will include, “the month’s cumulative fixes and the appropriate servicing stack updates for that month, if applicable.”

 What Does This Mean For WSUS Users?

 As of December 2020, a single CU inclusive of the SSU is available for WSUS for systems that now support the single CU/SSU (Windows 10 2004 and above).
 There’s nothing you need to do if you are running 2004 or above as the Windows Update Agent will handle it within the single CU making it very easy for admins.

 You can always depend on our WSUS Automated Maintenance (WAM) software to automatically keep your server clear of declined, obsolete, and unused Windows updates and drivers.

-For only $60 USD a year, that is just $5 a month, you can automatically and effortlessly update clients and servers.
+With WAM, you can automatically and effortlessly update clients and servers.